hermantulleken/Algorithms_Sedgewick/Algorithms_Sedgewick/Documentation/content/Observations.md

 the contents.
 For example:
     - You can make a min data structure into a max structure by inverting the comparer.
     - You can make a weighted graph unweighted by changing the comparer.
+- I could easily made comparers optional by using Comparer<T>.Default, but I decided against it because it is forces me to always make them configurable.
+(If this was a real library, I would make them optional.)

 ## 2. Generic math
 - Similarly, there is a choice between implementing certain features using generic math or using `Func` to supply the